International Finance

 Feature LIBOR SOFR

-Basis Survey (expert judgment) Transactions (>USD 1T daily)
+Basis Survey (expert judgment) Transactions (Treasury repo, >USD 1T daily)

-Credit component Yes (bank credit risk) No (risk-free-ish)
+Credit component Yes (bank credit risk) No (effectively risk-free)

 Manipulation risk High (small panel) Low (massive volume)